William Douglas, 6th Earl of Morton: Autobiographical memoir

 William Douglas wrote a short history of the Scottish reformation and reigns of Mary and James VI briefly mentioning the Siege of Leith, the Battle of Carberry Hill, the murder of David Rizzio, and the Ruthven Raid.
 The manuscript is held by the National Records of Scotland.
 Douglas wrote that he offered Rizzio £5,000 to prevent the forfeit of the Earl of Moray.
 He included prayers of thanks for the reformation of the Scottish church.

 Marriage and children

-On 26 November 1554 he married Lady Agnes Leslie, Countess of Morton (born after 1541-died ca. 1606), the daughter of Margaret Crichton and George Leslie, 4th Earl of Rothes and as a direct descendant of King James II in her maternal line.
+On 26 November 1554 he married Lady Agnes Leslie, Countess of Morton (born after 1541-died ca. 1606), the daughter of Agnes Somerville and George Leslie, 4th Earl of Rothes and as a direct descendant of King James II in her maternal line.
 The contract for their marriage was signed on 19 August 1554.
 The couple made their home at Lochleven Castle, which was a fortress situated on an island in the middle of the loch, and where his widowed mother also resided.

 Sir William and Agnes together had eleven children: